Odd coloring of 2-boundary planar graphs and beyond: Structural properties

-If all vertices of a 2-boundary plane graph $G$ lie on the boundaries of exactly two faces, then one of them is unbounded and the other is bounded.
-We call the unbounded face \textit{outside face} and the bounded face \textit{inside face}, denoted by $f_{out}$ and $f_{in}$ respectively.
+In this section, we focus on 2-boundary planar graphs embedded in the plane without crossings and all vertices lie on the boundaries of exactly two faces\footnote{When there is just one boundary face, the graphs are outerplanar, and Theorem \ref{thm-2} applies based on the findings of Caro, Petru{\v{s}}evski, and {\v{S}}krekovski \cite{zbMATH07585605}.
+So, this is not the case we are focusing on.}, one of which is unbounded and the other is bounded.
+We call the unbounded face \textit{outer face} and the bounded face \textit{inside face}, denoted by $f_{out}$ and $f_{in}$ respectively.
 Other faces are called \textit{interior faces}.
 By $V(f_{out})$ (resp.\,$V(f_{in})$) we denote the set of vertices on $f_{out}$ (resp.\,$f_{in}$).
 Note that it is possible that $V(f_{out})\cap V(f_{in})\neq \emptyset$ (see the last three pictures of Figure \ref{fig:2bounday}).
 If this occurs, we call vertices in $V(f_{out})\cap V(f_{in})$ \textit{shared vertices}.
 Let

 For an edge $uv\in E(G)$ such that $\{u,v\}\subseteq V(f_{out})$ or $\{u,v\}\subseteq V(f_{in})$, it is a \textit{chordal edge} if $u$ and $v$ are not consecutive on $f_{out}$ or $f_{in}$, respectively, and \textit{boundary edge} otherwise.
 An edge $uv\in E(G)$ is an \textit{interconnected edge} if $u\in V(f_{out})$, $v\in V(f_{in})$, and $\{u,v\}\cap V(f_{out})\cap V(f_{in})=\emptyset$.